Lúč na Ostrove: Ethnicity

+Religion

 At the 2001 Census the recorded population of the village was 736 while an end-2008 estimate by the Statistical Office had the villages's population as 788.
 As of 2001, 95.65% of its population were Hungarians while 3.80% were Slovaks.
 Roman Catholicism is the majority religion of the village, its adherents numbering 97.01% of the total population.